UIA Customer service plan

 UIA will acknowledge receipt of written customer complaints within 30 days of their receipt, and will send a substantive response within 60 days of receiving the complaint.

-For information about filing compliments and/or complaints for flights to or from the United States, please visit www.flyuia.com or you may write to us at:
+For information about filing compliments and/or complaints for flights to or from the United States, please visit www.flyuia.com and fill the feedback form the or you may write to us at:

 Ukraine International Air Lines